vapor/docs/3.0/docs/architecture/codable.md

 }
 ```

-With this addition, the above struct can now be (de-)serialized between JSON, XML, MongoDB BSON, MySQL and more!
+With this addition, the above struct can now be (de-)serialized between JSON, XML, MongoDB (BSON), MySQL and more!